devadigapratham/BillionScaleVectorEmbeddings/README.md

-# BillionScaleVectorEmbeddings
+# Billion Scale Vector Embeddings

 This repository is part of my Google Summer of Code (GSoC) project under the UC OSPO organization.
-It provides tools for downloading repositories, generating and comparing vector embeddings, and benchmarking GPU performance for large-scale vector operations.
+It provides tools for downloading open-source repositories, generating large-scale vector embeddings using transformer models, and verifying the generated embedding shards.

 ## Table of Contents